liferay/liferay-mobile-sdk/README.md

 # Liferay Mobile SDK

-With Liferay Mobile SDK, you can quickly build native mobile apps that integrate with Liferay instances and connect to portal or plugins web services.
+With Liferay Mobile SDK, you can quickly build native mobile apps that integrate with Liferay Portal instances.

 It's a wrapper for Liferay JSON Web Services.
 It takes care of authentication, makes RESTful requests (synchronously or asynchronously), parses JSON results, handles server side exceptions, etc.